gvwilson/thirdbit/src/fiction/madica/index.md

 "What?"

 "You pull… up… your… sleeves," the cat repeated patiently.
 "To the elbow, if you don't mind."

 "Why do you want me to—oh, never mind."
-Grunting and grimacing, she managed to get the sleeves of her puffy winter jacket up to her elbows.
+Grunting and grimacing,
+she managed to get the sleeves of her puffy winter jacket up to her elbows.
 "Now wha-aaah!
 Ouch!
 What are you doing!?
 Let go of me!"

 As soon as Madica's sleeves were out of its way, the cat had put its paws on her wrists and extended its claws just enough to dig into her skin without breaking it.
-"And now like this," the cat said calmly.
-Its claws dug into Madica's right wrist just a little more, and without thinking she tried to jerk her arm away.
+Without thinking she tried to jerk her arm away.

-"More smoothly, if you please," the cat ordered.
+"More smoothly, please," the cat ordered.
 "Like a leaf on the wind.
 Again."
-It tugged on her left arm.
-This time Madica managed to move it instead of jerking it.
+Its claws dug into her left arm.
+This time Madica managed to move her arm instead of jerking away.

 "And again."
-Tug, push, tug, push… Madica had to grit her teeth a couple of times before she got the hang of it, but the hang of it she eventually got.
+Dig, push, dig, push…
+Madica winced each time she felt the cat's claws, but eventually got the hang of moving under their direction.

 "Well done," the cat said approvingly.
+"That was actually rather good for a primate.
+Now,
+let's try this,
+shall we?"
-"That was actually rather good, for a primate.
-Now…" One claw pricked her, making her turn her arm and reach forward.
+A claw pricked her,
+making her turn her arm and reach forward.
 She felt her hand bump into a button.

-*Tikka tikka tikka…* The dome on the saucer ratcheted into place and closed with a loud *click!*
+*Tikka tikka tikka…*
+The dome on the saucer ratcheted into place and closed with a loud *click!*

 "And now…" the cat muttered.
-Both paws tugged, bringing Madica's hands together on what felt like a bicycle's handlebars.
-She grabbed onto it instinctively, and suddenly the saucer wasn't invisible any longer.
+Both paws tugged,
+bringing Madica's hands together on something that felt like a bicycle's handlebars.
+She grabbed hold instinctively, and suddenly the saucer wasn't invisible any longer.
 She could see what she was sitting in!
 She could see—

-"What is *that*?" she asked, looking up at the picture taped to the inside of the dome.
-But she already knew the answer.
+"What is *that*?" she asked,
+looking up at the picture taped to the inside of the dome.

-"An asteroid," the cat said calmly. "*The* asteroid, as it happens."
+"An asteroid," the cat said calmly.
+"*The* asteroid, as it happens."
 It looked like a big gray potato covered with pockmarks.
-As she stared at it, she realized it was moving slowly against the stars behind it.
+As she stared at it,
+she realized it was moving slowly against the stars behind it.
-"It will reach us some time tomorrow, if we don't do something about it, and it will be a jolly poor show all around when it does."
+"It will hit us tomorrow morning if we don't do something about it, and it will be a jolly poor show all around when it does."

 Madica gulped.
 "I don't know if I can do this," she said.

 "I don't know if you can either," the cat said.
 "But we ninjas have been trained to do the best we can with the materials available.
 Heeyah!"
 It dug its claws into her arms.
-She squeezed the handlebars, and with a whoosh that pushed her down into her seat, the saucer shot into the air.
+She squeezed the handlebars.
+With a whoosh that pushed her down into her seat, the saucer shot into the air.

 </section>